Understanding Age-Related Eye Conditions and How to Manage Them

 Dry Eye

 Typically, over-the-counter eyedrops provide the moisture that eyes need.
-Consult your eye doctor if you don’t experience relief with OTC eyedrops.
+Consult your eye doctor for dry eye treatment if you don’t experience relief with OTC eyedrops.

 Cataracts